bhagya-gundal/Challenge-Writing/README.md

 ## Implementation Guide
-Please incorporate below guidelines in your solution:
+Please incorporate the below guidelines in your solution:

 - Load the data
-    - Please find a muti-variate time series data
+    - Please find a muti-variate time-series data
-    - The depenent variable must be a real number with defined action choices
+    - The dependent variable must be a real number with defined action choices

-- Create a open-gym ai environment for your dataset
+- Create an open-gym ai environment for your dataset

 - Run one of the TF-Agents algorithms in the environment
     - You can select one of these RL algorithms of your choice and run them in the environment created by you